 During the time we visited he hopped into the kitchen about three times hoping no-one would notice him….funnily enough, considering he’s enormous, they did and chased him out.
 I don’t think I’ll ever forget the sight of a massive kangaroo being pushed out of a pub with a crisp box in my life!

-Manky also made the news recently for his particularly interesting lying pose getting him the nickname of the ‘seductive kangaroo’ – I wouldn’t take the mic out of him too much!
+Manky made the news a while back for his particularly interesting lying pose getting him the nickname of the ‘seductive kangaroo’ – mind you, considering the size of him, I wouldn’t take the mickey out of him too loudly!

-And the kangaroos aren’t the only wild things that frequent John Forrest Tavern…we got visited by parrots and ducks and, there’s also a bandicoot that appears on occasion but we weren’t lucky enough to meet him.
+Kangaroos aren’t the only wild visitors…we got to see parrots and ducks and, there’s also a bandicoot that appears on occasion but we weren’t lucky enough to meet him.

 How to Get to the John Forrest Tavern